-• The specific densities of the fine and coarse aggregates: The group III selfconsolidating concretes were manufactured with heavier type of fine and coarse aggregates (about 8% more) when compared to those of the groups I and II (see Table 2.1 for the selected aggregates specific density). • The matrix's paste viscosity: The viscosity of the paste is influenced by its water-tocementitious materials ratio and cementitious materials content.
+• The specific densities of the fine and coarse aggregates: The group III selfconsolidating concretes were manufactured with heavier type of fine and coarse aggregates (about 8% more) when compared to those of the groups I and II (see Table 2.1 for the selected aggregates specific density).

+• The matrix's paste viscosity: The viscosity of the paste is influenced by its water-tocementitious materials ratio and cementitious materials content.
 The group III selfconsolidating concretes were manufactured with less amount of fly ash (about 20% less) when compared to that of the groups I and II (see Table 3.1a through 3.1c for the selected matrices design and proportion).

-The abovementioned observations confirmed that the sedimentation theory, as alluded to earlier, can validate the variation in static segregation resistance of the selected selfconsolidating concretes.
+The abovementioned observations confirmed that the sedimentation theory, as alluded to earlier, can validate the variation in static segregation resistance of the selected self-consolidating concretes.

-3.5.2.4 Passing ability
+3.4.4 Passing ability

 The passing ability or the capacity of the fresh matrix to flow through confined spaces and narrow opening without blocking was measured by the J-ring, L-box and U-box tests.
-The J-ring test was used in conjunction with the slump flow test.
-The diameter of the unobstructed slump flow versus the obstructed slump flow passing through the J-ring is a measure of the passing ability of SCC.
-The blocking develops more easily when: the size of aggregate is large relative to the size of the opening; the total content of the aggregate is high; and when the shape of the particles deviates from spherical.
-It is also likely that the friction between the flowing concrete and the surface of the obstacle/confinement, e.g. the reinforcement and formwork, as well as the type of the material used in the J-ring and L-box, will influence the blocking and thus the passing ability of a fresh selfconsolidating concrete.
-In the present study, standard J-ring, L-box and U-box testing apparatus as described in the task 1 were used.
-The mixtures ingredients of all selected groups were extensively appraised and properly proportioned to provide acceptable passing abilities.
+The blocking develops more easily when the size of aggregate is large relative to the size of the opening; the total content of the aggregate is high; and when the shape of the particles deviates from spherical.
+It is also likely that the friction between the flowing concrete and the surface of the obstacle/confinement, e.g. the reinforcement and formwork, as well as the type of the material used in the J-ring and L-box, will influence the blocking and thus the passing ability of a fresh self-consolidating concrete35.
+In the present study, standard J-ring, L-box and U-box testing apparatus as described in Appendix A were used.

 The passing ability as related to the J-ring test was conducted to assess the blocking of fresh self-consolidating concretes.
-The passing ability as related to the L-box was determined by the flow height ratio $H_2/H_1$ , where $H_1$ is the height of the concrete flow at the sliding gate and $H_2$ at the end of the horizontal portion of the L box.
-The passing ability as related to the U-box was evaluated by the filling height $H_1$ - $H_2$ , the difference in height between the left and right compartments of the U-box.
-For an appropriate SCC, a J-ring value between 0 and 2 inches (0 and 51 mm), an L-box flow height ratio $H_2/H_1$ of 0.8 to 1, and a U-box filling height $H_1$ - $H_2$ lower than 12 inches (305 mm) are recommended.
+The passing ability as related to the L-box was determined by the flow height ratio H_2/H_1 , where H_1 is the height of the concrete flow at the sliding gate and H_2 at the end of the horizontal portion of the L box.
+The passing ability as related to the U-box was evaluated by the filling height H_1 -H2, the difference in height between the left and right compartments of the U-box.
+For an acceptable SCC, a J-ring value between 0 and 2 inches (0 and 51 mm), an L-box flow height ratio H_2/H_1 of 0.8 to 1, and a U-box filling height H_1 -H2 lower than 12 inches (305 mm) are recommended.
 The current section is intended to discuss the influence of the four selected admixture sources and the three slump flow values on the passing ability of the designed self-consolidating concretes.

-3.5.2.4.1 Influence of admixture source on passing ability
+3.4.4.1 Influence of admixture source on passing ability

-As shown in Tables 3.3a and 3.3c it can be seen that for both groups I and III, the measured J-ring values of the four admixture sources were between 1 and 2 inches (25 and 51 mm), indicating a moderate passing ability (passing ability rate of 1) or minimal to noticeable blocking of the selected self-consolidating concretes.
+As shown in Tables 3.5a and 3.5c it can be seen that for both groups I and III SCCs, the measured J-ring values of the four admixture sources were between 1 and 2 inches (25 and 51 mm), indicating a moderate passing ability (passing ability rate of 1) or minimal to noticeable blocking of the selected self-consolidating concretes.